lincolnpoh/github-learning-repo/README.md

 "git branch -d [Insert name of target branch.
 Eg: new_feature]": This command will delete the specified branch.
 Take note that it's SAFER and BETTER to use the lowercase "-d" instead of the uppercase"-D".
 In Git, lowercase "-d" will make sure to ONLY allow deletion of branches which have not been merged with the master/main branch.

+"git branch -D": Do NOT use this unless we really want to remove the existing branch and frack up our project.

 -----------------
 --Git knowledge--